nnonchev/intel-backlight-change/README.md

 ## Dependency
 * There are no dependency to install

-## How does it work
-* Make the ibc script executable

 ## Commands
 * `--help, -h` List all available commands
 * `--current, -c` Display the current value of the brightness